p4ali/Notes/coursera/scala_class.md

 singleton[Int](1)
 singleton[Boolean](true)
 ```
+## Diff case class and class
+Case classes can be seen as plain and immutable data-holding objects that should exclusively depend on their constructor arguments.

+This functional concept allows us to

+* use a compact initialisation syntax (Node(1, Leaf(2), None)))
+* decompose them using pattern matching
+* have equality comparisons implicitly defined

+In combination with inheritance, case classes are used to mimic algebraic datatypes.

+If an object performs stateful computations on the inside or exhibits other kinds of complex behaviour, it should be an ordinary class.

 ## Case class *copy* method
 When you create a case class in Scala, a **copy** method is generated for your case class.
 It lets you make a copy of an object, where a **copy** is different than a clone, because with a copy you can change fields as desired during the copying process.
 The copy method is important in functional programming, where values (val) are immutable.